ConceptCodes/CampaignFactory/README.md

 - A description,
 - An image,
 - The minimum number of likes needed to finish the campaign,
-- Length of time that the campaign will be active.
+- Length of time the campaign will be active for.

 we then perform several checks to ensure that the input data is valid, such as making sure that the